dkimbel/DanielKimbel.com-original/README.md

 ## TODO
 - Style fonts
-- Add proper content to each template
 - Add on-click feedback to large nav buttons (widen border animations)?
+- Add text to the URL that will allow me to preserve which page a user has open (e.g. #about)